Fziliotti/fziliotti/README.md

 💻 I develop websites, blogs and web applications.
 Most of the time, I work with the React Ecosystem and its main frameworks (Next, Gatsby, CRA.. ), sometimes I code some server side using Typescript and Node.

-📖 I’m currently learning and improving my skills with Clean Code, Clean Architecture and the new browser features.
+📖 I’m currently learning and improving my skills with Clean Code, Web Architecture and the new browser features.

 🎓 I'm also finishing my degree in computer science at the Federal University of Uberlândia.